 Perhaps more important, the four-percent calculations never include the equity in your house.
 One of the most attractive income-generating options these days is a reverse mortgage (no, I promise you, it’s not a scam – I’ll have a blog post on this topic in the next month or so) which can make a very big difference in your financial picture.

-I’ll do a whole blog post soon about financial planners and I will include some good pointers in our Resource Library.
+Here is a whole blog post about financial planners and, before long, I will include some good pointers in our Resource Library as well.
 Meanwhile, I close today’s post with this thought: the financial aspects of retirement can be daunting, but that doesn’t mean you can or should ignore them.
 According to CNN, “The mean retirement savings of all families in the U.S is $95,776.
 But that number doesn't tell the whole story.
 Since so many families have zero savings and since super-savers can pull up the average, the median savings, or those at the 50th percentile, may be a better gauge.
 The median for all families in the U.S. is just $5,000, and the median for families with some savings is $60,000.”

 I would love to hear your comments!